-- 1. Enter a username.

-- 2. Enter a password.
-See Secure passwords on page 3.
+- 1. Type a password.
+Follow the instructions about secure passwords.
+See Secure passwords on page 2. - 2.
+Retype the password to confirm the spelling. - 3.
+Click Add user.

-- 3. Re-enter the password.

-- 4. Click Add user.

-The device has no default account.
-If you lose the password for your administrator account, you must reset the device.
-See Reset to factory default settings on page 63.
+If you lose the password for the root account, go to Reset to factory default settings on page 69 and follow the instructions.